Sacramento International Airport: Rail

-The Sacramento Regional Transit District will provide a future light rail link, an extension of the Green Line, to the airport.
-Environmental evaluation, clearance and construction for the Green Line was projected to be complete by 2018, but the project was never completed and had been delayed for the past few years.
+The Sacramento Regional Transit District has plans for a light rail link, an extension of the Green Line, to the airport.
+Environmental evaluation, clearance and construction for the Green Line was projected to be complete by 2018, but funding for the project has not been secured.

-Both Altamont Corridor Express and Amtrak California Gold Runner services are expected to terminate at a nearby planned Natomas/Airport station where bus bridges will complete the journey to the airport.
+After 2031, Altamont Corridor Express and Gold Runner services are expected to terminate at a nearby planned Natomas/Sacramento Airport station where buses will complete the journey to the airport.